Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Simulation

 \subsubsection{Computational Time}

-The computational time of the proposed algorithms are summarized in Table \ref{tab:time}.
-While the computation time depends on the system scales, number of D-FACTS devices, and algorithms, they are acceptable for real-time applications.
-In practice, as the attackers spend time to learn the new parameters, the system operator can solve the robust MTD algorithms with period much larger than the state estimation time, e.g. several hours, or only change Jacobian matrix $\bm{J}_N$ when the loads are significantly changed.
+The computational time of the proposed algorithms are summarised in Table \ref{tab:time}.
+We test the proposed algorithm on the MacBook Pro with Apple M1 Pro chip and 32 GB memory.
+For each system and algorithm, the computational times under all load conditions are recorded and averaged.
+The multi-run strategy is also applied to approach the global optimum of the nonlinear optimisation problem which is also included in Table \ref{tab:time}.
+Although the computation time depends on the system scales, number of D-FACTS devices, and algorithms, they are acceptable for real-time applications.
+In practise, as attackers spend time collecting new measurements and learning new parameters \cite{lakshminarayana2021cost}, the system operator can solve robust MTD algorithms with a period much longer than the state estimation time, e.g., several hours, or only change the Jacobian matrix $\bm{J}_N$ when the loads are significantly changed.
 A flat state vector may also be a choice to construct the Jacobian matrix if the loads change slowly.
-Multi-run strategy is also applied to approach to the global optimum of the nonlinear optimization problem.